shuaib88/algorithms_review/interview_cake/data_structures.md

 - Sort
 - Copy = o(n)

-* keys must be hashable (and contain hashable objects if a collection)
+* Keys must be hashable (and contain hashable objects if a collection)
-* python hash implemented as an array, after insertion if space is 2/3, dictionary \
+* Python hash implemented as an array, after insertion if space is 2/3, dictionary \
     gets resized, empty array allocated 8 slots
-* output of hash function is an array index
+* Output of hash function is an array index

 Questions